UAlbertaALTLab/recording-validation-interface/README.md

 ### Creating the database for the first time

+Before you import any data, you need the "Recording Sessions MetaData" (sic) spreadsheet, available on Google Drive.
+Either export this manually as a CSV file to `./etc/metadata.csv`, or, using the [gdrive][] command, run the following script to download it automatically:

+    flask data download-metadata

-Use the `./create_db.py` script to create the initial database.
+Use `flask db init` to create the initial database.
 Use it like this:

-    ./create_db.py /path/to/sessions/
+    flask init db /path/to/sessions

-`sessions/` is a directory filled with directories (or symbolic links to directories) with filenames in the form of:
+`/path/to/sessions/` should be a directory filled with directories (or symbolic links to directories) with filenames in the form of:

     {ISOdate}-{AM/PM}-{Location or '___'}-{Subsession or '0'}